patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 ## Week 15, Nov 29th

-This week: codefreezed version, getting in runs in

 ### General Meeting Notes
 * NLP:
 * * We had an error in NNLearner2 with the test and train data being sent in wrong.
 It is fixed now.